 The first three months after moving, I spent a lot of time in the library, and there’s only one thing to do in a library.
 Be a nerd!
-I started reading many sci-fi books that eventually led to my minor obsession with physics, space, natural law, philosophy, and tech.
+I started reading many sci-fi books, eventually leading to my minor obsession with physics, space, natural law, philosophy, and tech.

-I’ve recently been reading about Power Law and how it can impact all of us.
+I’ve recently been reading about Power Law and its impact on all of us.
 Keep reading to learn more about what power law is and how it applies to:

 - Venture Capital

 In statistics, a power law is a functional relationship between two quantities.
-A relative change in one quantity results in a relatively proportional change in the other quantity, independent of the initial size of those quantities: one amount varies as a power of another.
+A relative change in one quantity results in a relatively proportional change in the other, independent of the initial size of those quantities: one amount varies as a power of another.